 Director of the Honors Program

-The Jumpstart LLC will connect students to a program that works with local schools and agencies to boost early literacy and school achievement.
-Jumpstart provides opportunities for students to get experience in the field, and through its training can help you improve your skills in fields such as elementary education, early childhood education, and human development/human services.
-For students who volunteer in the program for enough hours during the school year, an educational stipend may be available through the Jumpstart national program.
+You’ll work with local schools and agencies to boost early literacy and school achievement as a member of the Jumpstart LLC.
+You’ll get training and experience in the field to improve your skills in fields such as elementary education, early childhood education and human development/human services.
+If you volunteer in the program for enough hours during the school year, an educational stipend may be available through the Jumpstart national program.

 Associate Dean of Education

-The Wellness Integrated Living and Learning community approaches wellness from a holistic perspective.
-Students living in the W.I.L.L.
-House have similar interests in maintaining or starting a healthy lifestyle — physically, mentally and/or spiritually.
-The W.I.L.L.
-House community is open to sophomore, junior and senior residential students.
+The W.E.L.L.
+(Wellness Engaged Living and Learning) House community approaches wellness from a holistic perspective.
+You will live with others who share similar interests in maintaining or starting a healthy lifestyle — physically, mentally and/or spiritually.

-The new Women in Health Sciences living-learning community encourages first-year female students to connect and learn together throughout their first year studying the health sciences.
-Students will partake in a common First Year Experience Course on health literacy as part of this community.
-This LLC is open to women in all health science majors, including: exercise science, nutritional sciences, public health, rehabilitation sciences, undeclared health science, the 3+2 athletic training program, and nursing.
-More information coming soon!
+The Women in Health Sciences living-learning community encourages first-year female students to connect and learn together throughout their first year studying the health sciences.
+You will participate in a common First-Year Experience Course on health literacy as part of this community.

 Open to all health science majors, including exercise science, nutritional sciences, public health, rehabilitation sciences, undeclared health science, the 3+2 athletic training program and nursing.

 The Women in STEM (Science, Technology, Engineering and Math) living-learning community is designed for first-year female students to connect, explore and share their interest and enthusiasm for science and technology.
 By building a community of peers, you will support each other academically and socially.
 This LLC has a community-service component and features career exploration opportunities and visits from guest speakers in the STEM fields.